 The Nail Knot remains a popular knot with fly fishers for attaching the leader butt section to the fly line.

-Many fly lines these days are produced with welded loops, but some fly fishermen feel the energy transfer to the leader butt – all important in getting it to roll over – is better with the nail knot connection than a loop to loop connection.
+Many fly lines these days are produced with welded loops, but some fly fishermen feel the energy transfer to the leader butt – all important in getting it to roll over – is better with the nail knot connection than a loop-to-loop connection.

 It is not the easiest fishing knot to tie, but with a bit of practice using these instructions below you’ll quickly be able to tie it in a few minutes in most fishing conditions.
 (To make things even easier you can check out some of those nail knot-tying tools.)

 One of the key reasons to use the nail knot is it is a tight, compact low-profile knot that will slide through the guides on your fly rod, particularly if coated in a pliable glue like PlioBond.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?